hphelion/documentation/compute.network-guide.md

 tags: networking neutron

 ---
-# HP Cloud Networking Guide
+# HP Cloud Networking Overview

 HP Cloud Networking is a virtual networking service that provides network connectivity and addressing for HP Cloud compute devices.
 It is based on OpenStack Networking open source software.